alexharri/beygla/README.md

 - _„Hvað finnst Guðmundi um breytingarnar?“_
 - _„Ég kem þessu áleiðis til Guðmundar.“_

 Icelandic usernames are stored in the nominative case (nefnifall).
-This can pose a challenge when using the name in text.
+This can pose a challenge when using the name in a sentence.

 > _The document has been sent to Guðmundur_